Hotels and Accommodations in Old Quebec: Complete Guide

 Barista’s Tip

-No matter your hotel, one thing is essential in the morning: get to Petit-Champlain before the crowds.
+No matter your hotel, one thing is essential in the morning: get to Petit-Champlain before the crowd.
 Carrera Cafe opens early, the coffee is hot, the terrace catches the first sun.
-It's your starting line for a perfect day in Quebec City.
+It’s your starting line for a perfect day in Quebec.

 ★ Auberge Saint-Antoine Prestige Suite

-Suites ranging from 80 to 120 sq.m overlooking the St. Lawrence.
-24-hour concierge service, private sommelier, gourmet breakfast in your room.
+Suites from 80 to 120 m2 overlooking the Saint Lawrence.
+24-hour concierge service, private sommelier, gourmet breakfast in the room.
 The equivalent of a pole position in the race for the perfect stay.

 Chateau Frontenac Gold Floor

-The Chateau's Gold Floor: private lounge, selected wines, exclusive afternoon tea and breakfast.
-A world apart at the top of Quebec City's most iconic monument.
+The Gold floor of the Chateau: private lounge, selected wines, exclusive tea time and breakfast.
+A world apart at the top of Quebec’s most iconic monument.

 ❖ Hotel-Spa Le Germain

 Full spa, rooftop pool, gourmet restaurant.
-Le Germain Quebec is a destination in itself: come to sleep, stay for everything else.
+Le Germain Quebec is a destination in itself: arrive to sleep, stay for everything else.

 Plan like a pro

-Quebec City is a city of seasons and events.
-A few seasoned traveler tips to find the right place at the right time.
+Quebec is a city of seasons and events.
+Some seasoned traveler tips to find the right place at the right time.

 Book early in summer

-The Summer Festival and the Grand Prix of the region push up prices and fill hotels as early as March.
+The Summer Festival and the regional Grand Prix drive up prices and fill hotels starting in March.
 Start your search in January for July dates.

 Winter and Carnival

-The weeks of Quebec City's Carnival in February are highly sought after.
-Book 3 to 4 months in advance for the best locations.
+The weeks of the Quebec Carnival in February are highly sought after.
+Book 3 to 4 months in advance for the best spots.
 Prices remain reasonable outside this period.

-Less frequented than Upper Town, Lower Town offers immediate access to Petit-Champlain, the Old Port, and quality restaurants.
-A significant advantage.
+Less frequented than the Upper Town, the Lower Town offers immediate access to Petit-Champlain, the Old Port, and quality restaurants.
+A major advantage.

 ★ Insider

-After a good night in Old Quebec, there's only one place to start your day with a full tank of energy and Italian flavors.
+After a good night in Old Quebec, there’s only one place to start the day full of energy and Italian flavors.

 Your stay in Old Quebec inevitably includes a stop at Petit-Champlain.
-Relax on the terrace, enjoy a perfect espresso, and let the setting do the rest.
+Relax on the terrace, savor a perfect espresso, and let the setting do the rest.

 More articles